hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 Each step of this workflow is summmarized below:

 - **Peak Calls** - Peak call data will be the input data for the analysis.
 More information on how this can be derived from raw sequence reads, can be found [here](https://hbctraining.github.io/Intro-to-ChIPseq-flipped/).
-- **Peak QC** - Quality control that can be applied to the analysis:
+- **Peak QC** - Quality control that can be applied to the data:
-  - *QC Metrics Assessment* - Evaluating some important QC metrics to ensure we are using high-quality reads, the reads were aligned to the reference well and the peak metrics are within [ENCODE guidelines](https://www.encodeproject.org/chip-seq/histone/).
+  - *QC Metrics Assessment* - Evaluating some important QC metrics to evaluate signal and library complexity.
+We ensure that values are within [ENCODE guidelines](https://www.encodeproject.org/chip-seq/histone/).
-  - *Replicate Concordance* - Evaluate concordance of peak calls across replicates
+  - *Replicate Concordance* - Evaluate simailarity of samples using both read density data and peak signal enrichment.
+We also look for peak overlaps.
-  - *Qualitative Assessment* - **MEETA ADD SOMETHING HERE**
+  - *Qualitative Assessment* - Visualizing peak data using profile plots and heatmaps.
-- **Peak Annotation** - Identify transcript models near called peaks
+- **Peak Annotation** - Identify transcript models near called peaks.
-- **Differential Enrichment** - Quantify peak calls which show diffential binding across conditions
+- **Differential Enrichment** - Quantify peak calls which show diffential binding across conditions.
-- **Peak Visualization** - Inspect the peak calls and differentially called peaks within an [IGV browser](https://igv.org/) to ensure that they qualitatively appear accurate.
+- **Peak Visualization** - Inspect the peak calls and differentially called peaks within an [IGV browser](https://igv.org/) to ensure that read density (pileups) they qualitatively appear accurate.
-- **Motif Discovery** - Identify enriched sequence motifs within peaks
+- **Motif Discovery** - Identify enriched sequence motifs within peaks.
-- **Functional Analysis** - Investigate whether certain biological pathways are enriched for peaks or differential binding across conditions
+- **Functional Analysis** - Investigate whether certain biological pathways are enriched for peaks or differential binding across conditions.

 ***